QuantumCoreDev/Axion/setup.md

 # 🔧 Setup Guide for Axion

-This guide explains how to assemble, wire, and upload code to the Arduino UNO Mini Limited Edition for the Axion Elite project.
+This guide explains how to assemble, wire, and upload code to the Arduino UNO Mini Limited Edition for the Axion project.

 ---